noidexe/Enjin-Coin-Documentation/docs/graphql.md

 Unlike querying, mutating requires adding all the arguments to the mutation.
 After it runs, you can query the values of the object after the mutation took place.

 There are different types of Enjin object types that can be mutated through the API.
-In the following sections we’re going to dive into each of them, the different data you can mutate, and additional details about how to do so.

 Here is a list of the Enjin object types that can be mutated:
 * **EnjinApp:** An app on the Trusted Platform.